pateketrueke/svql/README.md

 </script>
 ```

-So each time `name` changes the query is executed again.
+Each time `name` changes, the query re-executes.

 ### `mutation(gql[, callback]): Function`

 > The callback will receive a `commit` function that accepts variables-input as first argument, and optionally a second function to handle the response.
 Values returned by this function are also promises.

-Mutations are functions that could make more work, so you need to be sure and `commit` once you're ready for the actual request, e.g.
+Mutations are functions that could result in more work, so you need to be sure and `commit` once you're ready for the actual request:

 ```html
 <script>